Rorcual-Nodes/node-spinner/README.md

 # node-spinner
-A little helper Script to deply and sync a node in a matter of minutes.
+A little helper Script to deploy and sync a node on Kujira's Mainnet in a matter of minutes.